 Improvements in CHD diagnosis and treatment but challenges remain

-“While the origins of congenital heart disease remain a mystery, diagnostic capabilities continue to improve, and treatment and management strategies continue to evolve — however, many anomalies remain difficult to treat effectively,” said Jack Rychik, MD, the conference course director and medical director of the Fetal Heart Program and the Single Ventricle Survivorship Program at The Children’s Hospital of Philadelphia.
+“While the origins of congenital heart disease remain a mystery, diagnostic capabilities continue to improve, and treatment and management strategies continue to evolve — however, many anomalies remain difficult to treat effectively,” said Jack Rychik, MD, the conference course director and medical director of the Fetal Heart Program and the Single Ventricle Survivorship Clinic at The Children’s Hospital of Philadelphia.
 He added, “as a consequence of our success, the survivors of childhood surgery and other treatments are now adults, presenting to us with new needs.
 Early survival alone is not sufficient.
 The challenge ahead is to create a normal duration and quality of life for all who are born with heart disease or who acquire it early in life.”

 Today’s practice of pediatric and congenital cardiovascular medicine spans a wide spectrum of care from the fetus through adulthood.
 With many different conditions manifesting at various stages of life, many challenges and dilemmas exist in our understanding of the mechanisms of disease, as well as in our capacity for effective management and treatment of these conditions.

 With this approach in mind, The Children’s Hospital of Philadelphia and Phoenix Children’s Hospital present the 18th Annual Update on Pediatric and Congenital Cardiovascular Disease.
 The theme this year is “Challenges and Dilemmas.”
 The course faculty will present multiple talks in plenary sessions, as well as presentations in subspecialty breakout sessions and a series of moderated panels of experts, discussing ongoing and comprehensive care of the child with congenital heart disease.